AmmarK134/AmmarK134/README.md

 - 🔭 I’m a **Computer Science** student at **Toronto Metropolitan University**
 - 🌱 Passionate about **JavaScript**, **React**, **Node.js**, and **AI chatbots**
 - 💼 Co-Founder & CMO at **Signalyze** │ Building **MedPass** (EHR solutions)
-- 🎧 Hip‑hop fiend │ Car enthusiast 🏎️ (Owner of a 2025 Mustang EcoBoost)
+- 🎧 Hip‑hop fiend │ Car enthusiast 🏎️ (Owner of a 2025 Mustang)

 ## 🔭 I’m Currently Working On
 - Daily **JavaScript mastery** sessions to become a **JS ninja**